bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Let's transition a little bit.
 We've been talking about your research and your prior work and haven't delved too much into what you're doing these days.
 But I find Watchtowers, which is your current project and has been really your focus for the last three or so years.
-It's one of those projects where Bitcoin talk forums you can dig up early comments about this It's been around forever kind of thing and yet no one's done it So you have essentially locked yourself in a room for three years to actually do it.
+It's one of those projects where Bitcoin talk forums you can dig up early comments about this.
+It's been around forever kind of thing and yet no one's done it.
+So you have essentially locked yourself in a room for three years to actually do it.
 You're saying and and so Yeah, what is it?
-I guess, you know, you have prior experience doing this collab, sort of collaborative research kind of thing.
+You have prior experience doing this collab, sort of collaborative research kind of thing.
 And then you went off and embarked in this particular project.
 Like why stick with this so long?
 Like why?